pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 - Kangaskhan: HD

 Pick up Silph Scope, then open the menu:
-- 1-19 Potion (but do not use your last Potion, instead center after you dig out)
+- 1-19 Potion (but do not use your last Potion)
-- Dig out, fly to Lavender Town
+- Dig out, fly to Lavender Town (D3)

 ## FLUTE SPLIT